reedes/vim-one/README.markdown

 * Symlink _prefix_ drives how Vim is invoked (`g` or `m` prefix for gui mode, e.g.)
 * Symlink _suffix_ drives how file is opened (`s` for split, `v` for vsplit, `t` for tab)
-* Invoke against a gui or console mode
-* Target a specific build of Vim through the `VIM_APP_DIR` environment variable

-By design, invoking via _onevim_ will not typically create new instances, but will instead use the ‘remote’ capability of Vim built with `+clientserver`:
+By default, invoking via _onevim_ will not create new instances, but will instead use the ‘remote’ capability:

 * By default, all files open in a single default session (`--servername VIM`)
-* Specify `--servername {name}` option to target specific remote session
+* Specify an explicit name through `--servername {name}` option to target a remote session

-Those users seeking to manage multiple server instances of Vim, such as on the screens of multiple displays, can use an explicit `--servername` option to target the desired instance.
-No `--remote` option is needed.
+The latter feature is for users seeking to manage multiple server instances of Vim, such as on the screens of multiple displays.
+There’s no need to specify a `--remote` option.

 ## Requirements